 - The Benefits of a Private ICU Room:

-Rapid detox can cause sudden physiological changes which might require the comprehensive medical care.
+Rapid detox can cause sudden physiological changes which might require comprehensive medical care.
 For this reason, undivided attention in an ICU is crucial for the patient’s safety and comfort Furthermore patients should remain in the ICU overnight, for monitoring of blood pressure, chemical levels (such as salt and minerals in the bloodstream) and respiratory function.

 An intensive care unit is also equipped to manage acute needs including any unexpected complications or if the patient develops irregularities.
 Also, this highly advanced area of the hospital has skilled medical staff, and specialized equipment is available.